CesiumLabs/chiro.js/README.md

 ## Help

-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction kindly create an github issue or join our official [Chiro.js Server](https://menhera-chan.in/support).
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction kindly create an github issue or join our official [Chiro.js Support Server](https://snowflakedev.org/discord).

-## Notice

-The documentation is WIP.
-This is just a temporary docs